uvarc/rc-website/content/userinfo/ivy/ivy-windows-sw/data-analysis/matlab.md

 	x = [1 2 3 4 5 6]
 	y = [4 -4 7 3 7 1]

 Notice how the array elements do not have commas between them.
 These arrays could be used like any other variable.

 ## Licensing

-We have a limited number of MATLAB Licenses available, which are provided on a first-come-first-serve basis.
-As a consequence, availability of MATLAB on your VM is not always guaranteed once a VM request is submitted.
-Please consult with us before requesting MATLAB.
+University of Virginia has recently upgraded the Matlab license so that Matlab is available to everyone at UVa.
+There is one version of Matlab for students, faculty, and staff.
+MATLAB is available on the Windows, Mac OSX, and Linux platforms.
+To get started go to the UVa Software Gateway Matlab can be found under the Data Analysis & Research grouping.

+The Campus Wide License configuration now includes all 100+ MathWorks products.
+To better reflect the new configuration they have re-named the license option to Campus Wide Suite.
+For further information see the URL [https://data.library.virginia.edu/research-software/matlab/](https://data.library.virginia.edu/research-software/matlab/)

 ## More Information